cheeriojs/cheerio/Readme.md

+Cheerio is a server-side library that speaks and understands HTML.

 # cheerio

 Fast, minimal jQuery-like API for Tautologic's forgiving htmlparser.
 Wrote this library because JSdom was too strict and too slow.
 Plus I only need basic selectors and basic DOM manipulation.
 Ran some preliminary tests and found that cheerio is about 8x faster than JSdom in parsing, manipulating, and rendering.

+## What about JSDOM?!
+I decided to build this library because I had three frustrations with JSDOM:
+- JSDOM's built-in parser is too strict.
+Cannot parse many "real-world" websites.
+Just try and parse Yahoo.com with JSDOM.
+- JSDOM is too slow.
+Parsing big websites with JSDOM has noticeable delay.
+- Feature-heavy.
+The goal of JSDOM is to provide an identical DOM environment as what we see in the browser.
+It's an ambitious goal and JSDOM is the closest out there, the fact that you can actually load the jQuery library on the server is amazing.
+The problem is many of these features aren't relevant on the server (AJAX, browser inconcistencies) and most of us don't need all these features.
+We need a library that understands HTML.
+A library that can parse, manipulate and traverse HTML blazingly fast and render with high accuracy.
+This is the goal of cheerio.

 ## API